-According to the latest information available from the OPS web site (2008), Tennessee's program was rated 98.5 on a 100-point scale, and was scheduled to receive \$291,261 or 39% of its estimated budget.
+According to the 2010 PHMSA Natural Gas Scoring Document, Tennessee's program was rated 99.45 on a 100-point scale, and is projected to receive \$533,617 or 70% of its estimated budget.
 (See Appendix A).

 Responsibility for safe excavation and demolition near underground utilities in Tennessee falls to the excavators and utility operators themselves under the state's Underground Utility Damage Prevention Act.
-Enforcement of the law is the responsibility of state and local law enforcement officers and permitting agency inspectors.
-The law establishes no relationship between the Tennessee One-Call System (TNOCS) formed by utility operators to handle notification and any governmental entity other than the member utilities themselves.
+Enforcement of the law is the responsibility of state and local law enforcement officers and permitting agency inspectors.18 The law establishes no relationship between the Tennessee One-Call System (TNOCS) formed by utility operators to handle notification and any governmental entity other than the member utilities themselves.
 Unlike the GPSD, which is a state agency that must comply with federal requirements, TNOCS is not regulated by any state or federal agency, and the law imposes no particular requirements on it, not even with respect to the notification it provides to operators and excavators.
 If there is a problem, responsibility falls to the operators and excavators themselves.